-Levels of Service Measure of Service Target Result for 2013-2014 Result for 2012-2013 Council meets in accordance with predetermined schedule and in compliance with the Local Government (Official Information and Meetings) Act 1987.
+Levels of Service Measure of Service Target Result for 2013-2014 Result for 2012-2013 Council meets in accordance with predetermined schedule and in compliance with the local Government (Official Information and Meetings) Act 1987.
 Council and its committees generally meet every six weeks.
-At least nine meetings of Council held during the year, and 20 meetings of Council committees.
-Achieved Council continued to meet on a 6 weekly cycle.
-In 2013/14 there were 14 meetings of the full Council and 25 meetings of Council Committees.
-A total of 39 for the year.
-Achieved Council continued to meet on a 5 weekly cycle.
-In 2012/13 there were 13 meetings of the full Council and 23 meetings of Council Committees.
-A total of 36 for the year. the Local Government No identified breaches of the Local Government (Official Information and Meetings) Act 1987.
-There were no identified breaches of the Local
+At least nine meetings of Council held during the year, and 20 meetings of Council committees. on a 6 weekly cycle.
+In 2013/14 there were 14 meetings of the full Achieved Council continued to meet on a 6 weekly cycle.
+In 2012/13 there were 13 meetings of the ful Council and 23 meetings of Counci Committees.
+A tota of 36 for the year. the Local Government Information and Meetings) Achieved: There were no identified breaches of the Local Government (Official Information and Meetings) Act during the year. the Local Government